This post is a guest post from Chrissy at A Plan to Prosper.

 About the Author:

 Chrissy is the founder and creator of the personal finance blog a plan to prosper.
-She is a stay at home Mom of 3 and a household CEO.
-Chrissy has a passion for sharing with other stay at home Moms about mindful spending, intentional saving, and practical debt reduction.
+She is a stay-at-home Mom of 3 and a household CEO.
+Chrissy has a passion for sharing with other stay-at-home Moms about mindful spending, intentional saving, and practical debt reduction.
 As her family journeys towards debt freedom, her goal is to inspire others along the way.
 Chrissy enjoys creating savory dishes and listening to podcasts.

 I used to have credit card debt.
 I never wish to again.
 I don’t wish to get back into having a mortgage either.
 I like Dave Ramsey’s snowball method of paying off debt.
 It seems to work with different debts.